-“The trip that sparked the travellers in us” that’s what me and my wife fondly refer to our short getaway to Mexico, as and all in good reason.
+“The trip that sparked the travelers in us” that’s what me and my wife fondly refer to our short getaway to Mexico, as an all in good reason.
 We took on Mexico as most North Americans as an escape from the harsh winter we had last year and we were hooked.
 What started off as an idea for a birthday present to my wife now marks the beginning of our travels around the world.

 Mexico was everything we imagined and more, we visited Puerto Vallarta known for being a tourist location we decided to take the tried and tested way and go all in for an all-inclusive option.
 The place we stayed at was called Buenaventura Grand Hotel & Great Moments, which boasted a couple of pools and a great all-inclusive package.

-The great thing about an all-inclusive is the stress free no cash environment it sets up for you and this being one of our first trips it proved very helpful while budgeting it out.
+The great thing about an all-inclusive is the stress-free no cash environment it sets up for you and this being one of our first trips it proved very helpful while budgeting it out.

 The trip to and from the airport to the resort was taken care of along with all meals.
 This gave us a lot of time to plan activities around the area.
 We had planned to visit the boardwalk and a couple of beaches.

-I suggest put a little more research than we did while planning out our route.
-I do so because the first route we charted out was to the beautiful beach playa las animas which was a quick route through the beach Los Muertos but we ended up taking the long way around which was supposed to be a 15-minute hike quickly turned into a 45 minute uphill scurry.
+I suggest putting a little more research than we did while planning out our route.
+I do so because the first route we charted out was to the beautiful beach playa las Animas which was a quick route through the beach Los Muertos but we ended up taking the long way around which was supposed to be a 15-minute hike quickly turned into a 45 minute uphill scurry.

 Puerto Vallarta Beaches

 The beaches were spectacular rocky and mossy in some parts with a fine powdery white sand that slipped right between your toes and slowly nestled your feet into the warmth it had stolen from the Mexican sun.